 Passive House too difficult to achieve?

 Building an “eco” house to no particular specification or guidelines can bring with it a host of problems such as under performance, overheating or air quality issues that would undoubtedly leave a client unhappy with the results.
-It is far better to design and build to a specific criteria and this is where the AECB Building Standard can be used as a measure of performance.
+It is far better to design and build to a specific criteria and this is where alternative Building standards can be used as a measure of performance.